Get started guide for the Jira end user

 About Jigit

-Jigit is a Jira application for Jira On-Premises (Server and Data Center) that provides an issue view tab, which displays all commits and pull/merge requests referencing the issue key from connected Git systems like GitHub, GitLab, and Gerrit Code Review.
+Jigit is a Jira application for Jira On-Premises (Server and Data Center) that provides an issue view tab, which displays all commits and pull/merge requests referencing the issue key from connected Git systems like GitHub, GitLab, Azure DevOps and Gerrit Code Review.

 The development panel displays issue-related branches and permits creating a new feature branch directly from the issue view.

-Jigit allows you to collect commits and pull requests from GitLab and GitHub.
+Jigit allows you to collect commits and pull requests from GitLab, GitHub and Azure DevOps.
 Jigit queries Git servers using their public REST APIs and saves commits and pull requests into a Jira database, so no code access is required.
 The app uses only the commit history.

 The App does not have access to your source code.
 It doesn't clone your repositories, so no disk space is used to store sources.
 It uses REST APIs to query data.